-If you read Revelation - then lay your Bible down and resume your normal activities - just go back to the TV, or video games, or exercise class... you didn't get it!

-You understand Revelation when it hits you in the gut, and you realize what's at stake for you and others.
+If you read Revelation - then lay your Bible down and resume your normal activities just go back to the TV, or video game, or exercise class... you didn't get it!
+You really grasp the Revelation when it hits you in the gut, and you realize what's at stake for you and others.